Bamboo: Fashion's Sustainability Superhero?

 "Bamboo is naturally regenerative and is highly durable, which makes it a great material for a conscious brand to work with," says Lorna Watson, founder of Stelar.
 "The bamboo we use is grown organically and harvested by our artisan communities, which allows us to create high-quality contemporary designs whilst minimising our environmental impact.
 Using time-honoured skills and created to last for years to come, our bamboo bags reflect our dedication to fine craftsmanship and slow fashion."

 Like many other natural materials, bamboo is kinder to the environment than synthetic counterparts and animal-derived fibres.
-The practices involved in its production aren't ideal for the planet, but there is hope as they are already improving.
+Needless to say, it's also kinder to animals as it spares them the bleak fate of factory farming.
+The practices involved in the production of these materials leave a lot to be desired, but there is hope as they are already improving.
 The future is certain to bring even further innovation, elevating this fabric to true superhero status.

 By Sascha Camilli